Joe Neguse: Healthcare

 Neguse supports Medicare for All and universal health care.
 He also supports mandatory coverage of preexisting conditions and opposes repealing the Affordable Care Act.
 Neguse supports the national expansion of COVID-19 testing and voted in support of stimulus funding related to the pandemic.
 He opposed the Trump administration's decision to leave the World Health Organization during the pandemic.

 Voting rights

 Neguse supports national mail-in voting.
-He also supports the Voting Rights Act.
+He also supports the Voting Rights Act of 1965.

 Immigration and criminal justice

 The son of immigrants, Neguse supports immigration reform and serves as the vice chair of the House Judiciary Subcommittee on Immigration and Citizenship.
 He supports a pathway for citizenship for undocumented immigrants in the U.S. and the DREAM Act.
 He supports police reform.

+Stock trading prohibition by members of Congress

+Neguse supports a prohibition on members of Congress trading in stocks.

 Electoral history

 Personal life

 Neguse is married to Andrea Jimenez Rael.
 They met in Boulder County.
-Their daughter was born in August 2018.
+Their daughter was born in August 2018 and their son in May 2023.
 They live in Lafayette, east of Boulder.